HR Heroes and Panellists15th September 2020, etc Venues: County Hall, Westminster

 Ally champions a personal approach to change; implementing initiatives and continuously developing them based on direct feedback from colleagues.
 She is determined to avoid the ‘box tick’ effect of corporate wellbeing strategies and firmly believes that if people are well, innovation, quality and results will follow.

 Steven Hargreaves, Head of Organisational Learning & Development, St John Ambulance

-Within St John, Steve is responsible for enabling the organisation to achieve its mission through the development of its people.
+Steve is responsible for enabling the organisation of St Johns to achieve its mission through the development of its people.
 Steve has a key focus in leading St John in its objective to become more of a learning organisation with a strong and embedded learning culture, ensuring they get better at what they do by learning from experience in a consistent and systematic way.
 Steve leads on organisational wellbeing, the development of leaders, emotional culture, coaching & mentoring, learning systems and development and embedding of approaches to bringing the organisations values to life in the every day.
 In addition Steve leads on thinking and approaches to the development of psychological safety within teams and has the role of ‘Freedom to Speak up Guardian’, ensuring that St John Ambulance’s people, patients and customers feel safe and supported to speak up and have their say.

 Andrea Pattico, Chief People Officer, MVF